 Here’s an insider tip.

 Heather looks at and studies the actual team behind an application she likes.
-The reason is because she’s looking for longevity.
+The reason is that she’s looking for longevity.
 Is the team behind this application aligned with the accounting industry?
 Or, are they planning to jump into other industries?

-Meaning, are they going to be around the accounting industry for awhile, or is this just a stop on the way to trying to branch into other industries?
+Meaning, are they going to be around the accounting industry for a while, or is this just a stop on the way to trying to branch into other industries?
 That move alone could severely affect the performance of the application for your accounting needs down the line.

 A second major tip to determine the best accounting applications is studying the application’s customer support.
 Obviously, this isn’t a ton of fun, but, unless you’re so tech savvy you can actually debug software, you’re going to want customer service in your corner.
 At Jetpack Workflow, we’re a software company so we understand how often clients need help with navigating software and overcoming problems.
 On top of that, we still buy software to use for the business in addition to our software, so we are needing customer service for ourselves as well.